Any business needs to consider what type of branding it wants to impress upon its customers. Healthcare is no exception.

 - Enabling Connection: Enhancing the ability of people to connect with one another and the world in meaningful ways.

 - Inspiring Exploration: Helping people explore new horizons and new experiences

 - Evoking Pride: Giving people increased confidence, strength, security, and vitality

-- Impacting Society: Affecting society broadly, including by challenging the status quo and redefining categories
+- Impacting Society: Affecting society broadly, including challenging the status quo and redefining categories

 Those five human values, Stengel argues, are traits that we would like to see in the people we know and the companies with which we cooperate.

-As we set out on these endeavors, we have to consider which ideal we are trying to convey.
+In all of these cases, we have to consider which ideal we are trying to convey.
 Do we want to impact society, inspire exploration, or evoke pride?
 Are we trying to combine all five of the human values?

 While I believe that no particular one of these five values is more important than the others, I do think it’s essential to narrow our scope to pick one ideal.
 The others may relate to your efforts anyway, but the process of picking one gets you closer to delivering that ideal.
 It’s very easy to miss out on all of them by trying to appeal to as many people as possible.
 By picking only one, you have a framework with which to evaluate your efforts.
 You have an opportunity to appeal to a core value within other people.